robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0660/README.md

 ## Improvements

 A Sync would be nice, but there are only so many pins to work with.
 Consider driving this with a clk rather than an analog pot/tempo if thats what you need.
+This is one that could evolve kinda nicely with an 84 or just a Nano.